hovdallakyan/react-generate-component-script/README.md

 Use `rc-new componentName c` to generate a new Class component

-The script generate a new react component in the same directory as you are in and the name of the component folder is your `componentName`, also it generates an `index.js` file inside the component folder.
+The script generate a new react component in the same directory as you are in and the name of the component folder is your `componentName`, also it generates `componentName.js`, `componentName.scss` and `componentName.test.js` files inside the component folder.

+If you want to make a the script global:
+  Mac OS X - add the script file in to `/usr/local/bin` folder